 I have a wonderful cardiologist here with whom I’ve spent a number of engaging hours talking about All Things Cardiac since we first met under less-than-ideal circumstances in the Emergency Department in 2008.
 I was busy having a heart attack at the time, and had no clue that he would become “my” regular cardiologist.

-He also has many experienced colleagues here, including two new-to-us female cardiologists who have just moved to town.
+He also has many experienced colleagues here, including new-to-us female cardiologists who have just moved to town.

 It turns out that geographical proximity to skilled heart specialists is rare for many people living with heart disease.
 Like most freshly-diagnosed heart patients, I rarely gave a thought to having nearby cardiologists until I really, really needed them.
 I know now that I’m one of the lucky ones.